Simonhajd/Sticktility/journal.md

 June 5:

 I spent a while today figuring out how the buttons can work through the case.
 I decided on having "extenders" reach down to press the buttons, and thin connectors to join them with the case.
 I added an extender on the inside, and on the outside shell.
-I also realized i needed supports for the OLED screen, so I used some profiles and extrusions to make small printable pieces to supoprt that, that seamlessly fit into the supports I made for the pcb board.
+I also realized I needed supports for the OLED screen, so I used some profiles and extrusions to make small printable pieces to supoprt that, that seamlessly fit into the supports I made for the pcb board.
 (They all work together structurally now.)

 ** Total time spent: 5 hours 35 minutes**